-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

-It's a common occurrence that happens pretty much every day for us: we need directions to get somewhere, whether it's a new restaurant or store or even just our way home from an unfamiliar area.
-Or perhaps it's easier to take a walk or take public transit somewhere, but still, you'll need directions for that too.
-Fortunately, we all have our iPhones with us, and Siri can be quite useful in helping us get where we need to go.
-Here's everything that you can do with Maps and Siri on your iPhone!
+It's a common occurrence that happens pretty much every day for us — we need directions to get somewhere, whether it's a new restaurant or store or even just our way home from an unfamiliar area.
+Or perhaps it's easier to take a walk or take public transit somewhere, but you'll still need directions.

+Fortunately, Siri can be pretty useful in helping us get where we need to go, making it one of the best iPhone features around.
+Here are all the ways you can use Maps with Siri!

 How to ask Siri to find locations

-You can activate Siri two ways: by holding down the Power or Side button on your device, or just say "Hey Siri".
-Siri actually reacts differently depending on how you activate it.
+You can activate Siri in two ways: by holding down the Home button or Top/Side button on your device or by saying "Hey Siri."
+Siri responds a little differently depending on the way you interact with it.

-How to find a POI nearby by activating Siri with the Home or Side button
+How to find a POI nearby by activating Siri with the Home or Top/Side button

-- Press and hold the Home or Side button on your iPhone.
+- Press and hold the Home or Side button on your iPhone or iPad, or say "Hey Siri".

 - Tell Siri what you're looking for, along these lines: